Dorm Room Decor 101: How to Make a Tiny Space Truly Yours

 Don't forget the small stuff

-Dorm decorating isn't only the walls.
-Your laptop, water bottle, mini-fridge and door all become canvases.
-Stickers are the cheapest, most personal way to extend your aesthetic onto the things you carry every day.
-A Smile or good-vibes sticker on your laptop lid is part of your room's look — and it travels to the library and the coffee shop.
+Dorm decorating is not only about the walls.
+Your laptop, water bottle, mini-fridge and door all become canvases waiting to be claimed.
+Stickers are the cheapest, most personal way to extend your aesthetic onto the things you carry every single day — and they go everywhere you go.
+A Smile or good-vibes sticker on your laptop lid is part of your room's look, and it travels with you to the library, the lecture hall, and the coffee shop across campus.

-These small touches matter more than they seem.
-They're the difference between a space that's decorated and a space that's genuinely yours, customized down to the objects on your desk.
+These small touches matter far more than they seem.
+They are the difference between a space that is merely decorated and a space that is genuinely yours, customized right down to the objects on your desk.
+A room where even the water bottle reflects your taste feels coherent and complete in a way that wall art alone cannot quite achieve.

 Shop the sticker →